Thursday, September 1, 2016

 Edition of Hypnerotomachia poliphili (1499), printed by Aldus Manutius in Venice, considered the first "modern book", composed of Roman characters (and Greek), illustrated in black and white.
 Hypnerotomachia is considered by some as one of the most beautiful books ever published.
-Click here for a very interesting site devoted to the book.

-1. The cinematic visual logic!
+1. cinematic visual logic!

-2. Decorated initials (an amazing florid and leafy detail job by Manutius)
+2. decorated initials (an amazing florid and leafy detail job by Manutius)

-4. Then there is the the bembo lower typeface:
+4. then there is the the Bembo lower typeface:

 a good Manutius site (in French).